Anomaly detection using data depth: multivariate case: Advantages

 \subsection{Extrapolation}

+While fundamental results of the empirical risk minimization theory request the distributions of the training and the test data be identical, anomaly detection preserves additional difficulties since operational abnormal patterns' behaviour can differ (substantially) from anomalies present in the training data.
+To tackle this issue, employed anomaly detection method at hand should be able to extrapolate the knowledge about normal data to ``protect'' it from (preferably) all possible occurrences of future anomalies.

-Now, let us compare depth-based anomaly detection with three major statistical methods, which are widely used for anomaly detection.
-Furthermore, in this subsection we shall pay more attention to the operational nature of anomaly detection, \textit{i.e.}, the presence of decision function (or a rule), training data set, and new data (often called test set in study setting).
+In this subsection we shall pay more attention to the operational nature of anomaly detection, \textit{i.e.}, the presence of decision function (or a rule), training data set, and new data (often called test set in study setting).
 For illustration purposes, we contrast data depth with \textit{local outlier factor}~\citep[][LOF]{BreunigKNS00}, \textit{one-class support vector machine}~\citep[][OC-SVM]{ScholkopfPSTSW01}, and \textit{isolation forest}~\citep[][IF]{LiuTZ08} on the same training and test data sets, which we construct as follows.

-$100$ observations $\in\mathbb{R}^2$ constitute (visualizable) \textit{training data set}. $90$ of them---normal data---follow uncorrelated normal distribution with mean $(1/2, 1/2)^\top$ and equal standard deviations $1/4$ for both variables. $10$ anomalies are drawn from uncorrelated normal distribution with mean $(-3/4, 1/2)^\top$ and both standard deviations equal $1/10$.
+$100$ observations $\in\mathbb{R}^2$ constitute (viewable) \textit{training data set}. $90$ of them---normal data---follow uncorrelated normal distribution with mean $(1/2, 1/2)^\top$ and equal standard deviations $1/4$ for both variables. $10$ anomalies are drawn from uncorrelated normal distribution with mean $(-3/4, 1/2)^\top$ and both standard deviations equal $1/10$.
 For the \textit{testing set} (consisting of $300$ observations), $250$ observations are generated from the distribution of normal data, $25$ from the distribution of anomalies, and $25$ from uncorrelated normal distribution with mean $(7/4, 1/2)^\top$ and both standard deviations equal to $1/10$.

-Parameters of the anomaly detection methods were chosen as follows: For LOF, number of neighbors is set to $25$; OC-SVM is used with Gaussian kernel with parameter $\gamma=0.1$ and regularization constant $\nu=0.1$ (which after has illustrated best results); IF is constituted of $500$ isolation trees; depth-based rule~\eqref{equ:projdepth} is used with projection depth approximated with the spherical Nelder-Mead algorithm using $500$ directions. \texttt{Python} libraries \texttt{scikit-learn}~\citep{scikitlearn} and \texttt{data-depth} were used for implementation.
+Parameters of the anomaly detection methods were chosen as follows: For LOF, number of neighbors is set to $25$; OC-SVM is used with Gaussian kernel with parameter $\gamma=0.1$ and regularization constant $\nu=0.1$ (which after has illustrated best results); IF is constituted of $500$ isolation trees; depth-based rule~\eqref{equ:projdepth} is used with projection depth approximated with the spherical Nelder-Mead algorithm using $500$ directions.
+(After multiple tries, values delivering best results on these data have been chosen; eventually the methods exhibit their regular behavior.) \texttt{Python} libraries \texttt{scikit-learn}~\citep{scikitlearn} and \texttt{data-depth} were used for implementation.